Horizon-Private-Server/horizon-wiki/up-your-arsenal/textures.md

 - [Lazertag Marcadia Palace](https://www.youtube.com/watch?v=er6LzNtXjJ4)

 __IMPORTANT: All UYA/R&C 3 texture packs are currently compatible with PCSX2 1.7 only.
+They do not work on PS2.__

-We will update this in the future if these mods become available for PS2.__ However, they ARE compatible with both NTSC-U/C (Up Your Arsenal) and PAL (Ratchet & Clank 3) on PCSX2.
+However, they ARE compatible with both NTSC-U/C (Up Your Arsenal) and PAL (Ratchet & Clank 3) on PCSX2.

 ## Table of Contents